Great Eastland Television

 All the stations were independently owned of each other, but shared common programming and branding.
 The stations were branded as GET (channel number), for example, DDQ/SDQ was known as GET 10-4-5a.
 The network was formed as a response to rising programming costs incurred by regional stations in the 1970s.

 The network was dismantled in the mid to late 1980s, although by the close of the decade, NRN/RTN and DDQ/SDQ were co-owned and at one point, DDQ's operations were to be largely based out of Coffs Harbour, before becoming part of the RTQ licence in the regional Queensland market.

 Today, they are now affiliated with metropolitan networks as part of larger ownership groups.
-DDQ/SDQ and NRN/RTN are now relays of WIN Television's Queensland and Northern New South Wales licences respectively (DDQ and SDQ have since merged into RTQ), and NEN and ECN are now the Prime7 station in the same market.
+DDQ/SDQ and NRN/RTN are now relays of WIN Television's Queensland and Northern New South Wales licences respectively (DDQ and SDQ have since merged into RTQ), and NEN and ECN are now the Seven Network station in the same market.
 The RTN and ECN call-signs were replaced with those of NRN and NEN respectively.